 By 1990 Chad’s focus had returned to studio production, remixing and re-edits.

-His first solo work followed and Chad Jackson’s ’Hear The Drummer Get Wicked’ went straight to the top of charts around the world, No 1 in the UK Dance Charts, No.3 in the UK National Chart.
+His first solo work followed and Chad Jackson’s ’Hear The Drummer Get Wicked’ went straight to the top of charts around the world.
+It is now considered a 90’s classic.